-Cleveland: Cuyahoga County Common Pleas Drug Court held its Spring graduation ceremony on Thursday, June 7, in the 4th floor Jury Assembly room of the Justice Center.
+Cleveland: Cuyahoga County Common Pleas Drug Court held its fall graduation ceremony on Thursday, September 26, in the 4th floor Jury Assembly room of the Justice Center.

 The goal of Drug Court is to reduce recidivism among drug-dependent offenders by providing enhanced treatment services.
 The majority of participants in the Drug Court program are opiate dependent.

-Judge Matia has presided over the Cuyahoga County Drug Court docket since its inception.
+Judge Matia has presided over the Cuyahoga County Drug Court docket since its inception in 2009.
 In 2017, a second Drug Court docket was added to address the additional cases stemming from the opioid epidemic.
 A third docket, Recovery Court, began in 2015 under Judge Joan Synenberg to deal with not only drug and alcohol addiction, but also underlying mental health issues related to trauma.

 In 2018, 315 defendants were screened for Drug Court and Recovery Court eligibility.
 Of those, 107 were formally placed into Drug Court and 65 in Recovery Court, totaling 172 participants.